 Alaska appeals court identifies DUI jury instruction tension in Homer case

-Chief Judge Marjorie K. Allard wrote that current pattern jury instructions for the blood-alcohol-level theory of DUI under AS 28.35.030(a)(2) do not account for the statutory right under AS 28.35.030(s) to raise a post-driving drinking defense.
-"We take this opportunity, however, to address an underlying tension that exists in the current pattern jury instructions that should be corrected in cases where a defendant properly raises a defense of post-driving drinking," Allard wrote.
-The court encouraged the Criminal Pattern Jury Instructions Committee to revisit and revise those instructions.
+Chief Judge Marjorie K. Allard wrote that current pattern jury instructions for the blood-alcohol-level theory of DUI do not account for the statutory right to raise a post-driving drinking defense.
+"We take this opportunity, however, to address an underlying tension that exists in the current pattern jury instructions that should be corrected in cases where a defendant properly raises a defense of post-driving drinking," Chief Judge Allard wrote.

 The case began at the Homer Port and Harbor on the night of April 25, 2021, when Charles A. Lane's skiff struck a docked boat.
 A blood draw taken after his arrest showed a blood alcohol level of 0.174 percent, more than twice the legal limit of 0.08 percent.
 Lane argued he may have consumed alcohol after docking and before a traffic stop eight minutes later.
-The jury convicted him of driving under the influence and refusal to submit to a chemical test, and acquitted him of a fifth-degree criminal mischief charge stemming from an allegation that he spat in the patrol vehicle.
+The jury convicted him of driving under the influence and refusal to submit to a chemical test, and acquitted him of a criminal mischief charge stemming from an allegation that he spat in the patrol vehicle.

-The opinion identifies a tension between the current pattern instruction, which tells jurors the state must prove a blood alcohol level of 0.08 percent or more by a chemical test taken within four hours of driving, and the separate statutory right under AS 28.35.030(s) to rebut that test with evidence of post-driving drinking.
+The opinion identifies a tension between the current pattern instruction, which tells jurors the state must prove a blood alcohol level of 0.08 percent or more by a chemical test taken within four hours of driving, and the separate statutory right to rebut that test with evidence of post-driving drinking.
 The court clarified that once a defendant produces some evidence of post-driving drinking, the state must disprove it beyond a reasonable doubt.
 The four-hour chemical test window alone is not enough in cases where the defense is properly raised.

-The court encouraged the Criminal Pattern Jury Instructions Committee to address and resolve the conflict between the current pattern instruction and AS 28.35.030(s), at least in cases where the post-driving drinking defense is properly raised.
-The opinion did not expressly order trial courts to supplement or modify the standard instruction in the interim, but the identified tension may require courts to address the issue case by case when the defense arises.
+The court encouraged the Criminal Pattern Jury Instructions Committee to resolve the conflict.
+The opinion did not order trial courts to modify the standard instruction in the interim, but the identified tension may require courts to address the issue case by case when the defense arises.

 AI-assisted, reviewed by editors.
 Spot an error?